-Second, as Marketwatch advises, check if your employer if he has a retirement or savings plan as part of his incentive for loyal staff.
+Second, as MarketWatch advises, check if your employer if he has a retirement or savings plan as part of his incentive for loyal staff.
 The amount that goes into that plan is automatically deducted from your pay.
-Another option is to check with the local government itself if they have do have that kind of a financial program.
+Another option is to check with the local government itself if they have to have that kind of a financial program.
 Many states are studying this option as a response to their retirement-ready constituents who are worried about their future.

 Finally, according to CNBC, exercise fiscal discipline.
 Don’t spend more than you can afford.
 Don’t max out your credit card.
 Cut down on unnecessary expenses and learn to live with less.

 How the Rise in Bitcoin’s Price Affects the Planet’s Water Reserves